SyndicateSquad/Syndicate/README.md

 ## _Profile Creation_

 **Developers/Syndicators**: When developers and syndicators join the app, they create profiles with details about their real estate projects.
-This includes property descriptions, location, project scope, and uploaded documents like permits and cost schedules.
+This includes property descriptions, location, and uploaded images.

 **Investors**: Investors set up profiles with their investment preferences.
 They specify the types of properties they are interested in, such as residential, commercial, or industrial, along with investment size and location preferences.